 Council's Environmental Health Department (8372 8816) can provide a brochure on how to install and maintain your tank to minimise any potential health risks or for more detailed information, the Department of Water Resources has produced a comprehensive booklet 'Use of Rainwater'.

-You can apply for a rebate of up to $200 for a new stand alone rainwater tank through SA Water.
-Please click here for further information or contact the Water Rebates Hotline on 1800 130 952
+You may be able to apply for a rebate through SA Water.
+Please contact the Water Wise Hotline on 1800 130 952.

 Greywater is waste water from the kitchen, laundry, bath, shower or hand basin.
 It does not include blackwater, which is waste water from toilets.
 To save water households can reuse greywater to water their lawns or gardens in accordance with the Department of Health guidelines.